-Strategic planning is defined as a company's activity to look for conformity between the company's internal strengths and external forces (opportunities and threats) of a market.
-Meanwhile, the activities include prudent observation of competition, regulation, inflation rate, business cycle, consumers' desire and expectations and other factors that are able to identify opportunities and threats (Rangkuti, 2003a, b).
-The determination of the main strategy is done through the use of several matrices with three stages of implementation: the data collection phase, analysis phase and decision-making phase.
+Strategic Planning.
+Strategic planning is defined a company's activity to look for conformity between the company's internal strengths and external forces (opportunities and threats) of a market.
+Meanwhile, the activities include prudent observation of competition, regulation, inflation rate, business cycle, consumers' desire and expectations and other factors that are able to identify opportunities and threats (Rangkuti, 2003).
+Determination of the main strategy is done through the use of several matrices with three stages of implementation: the data collection phase, analysis phase and decision-making phase.

-Strategy selection

-The application to determine the main strategy based on the concept of David (2011) can be conducted via selection of several matrix models, including: SWOT matrix, SPACE matrix, BCG matrix, GE matrix, IE matrix and Grand Strategy matrix.
+Strategy Selection.
+The application to determine the main strategy based on the concept of David (2011) can be conducted via selection of several 12 atrix models, including: SWOT Matrix (Strength Weakness Opportunity Threat), SPACE Matrix (Strategic Position and Action Evaluation), BCG Matrix (Boston Consulting Group), GE Matrix (General Electric), IE Matrix (Internal-External) and Grand Strategy Matrix.